Litres per second (l/s) | Cubic meters per hour (m3/h) |

 1000 | 3600 |

-To convert from litres per second (L/s) to cubic meters per hour (m³/h), you need to understand the relationship between these units:
+To convert between Litres per second (L/s) and Cubic meters per hour (/h), we need to understand the relationships between these units of volume and time

 See below section for step by step unit conversion with formulas and explanations.
 Please refer to the table below for a list of all the Cubic meters per hour to other unit conversions.